Perfect! I have all the information I need. Here's the blog post for Schnoodles:

 Problem 3: Stubbornness & Training Resistance

-What's happening: Your Schnoodle knows what you're asking but chooses when to comply.
-They're smart enough to understand commands but refuse to perform unless it suits them.
+What's happening: Your Schnoodle knows what you want but chooses whether to comply.
+They're smart enough to understand commands but selective about when they obey.
+Training feels like negotiating rather than teaching.

-Why it happens: Schnauzers (particularly Miniatures) are terriers—stubborn, independent, selective about when they obey.
+Why it happens: Schnauzers, particularly Miniatures, are terriers.
+They're stubborn, independent, and selective.
 They were bred to work independently killing rats, not take orders from humans.
-They're smart enough to know what you want; they choose whether to comply.
+They're smart enough to know what you want—they just choose whether to comply.

-Never physically manipulate them into positions (pushing into sits, etc.)—this triggers their stubborn refusal.
-Show them once with a lure, then wait.
-If they don't respond within 5 seconds, the opportunity passes and you walk away.
+- If they don't respond within 5 seconds, the opportunity passes and you walk away

 Is a Schnoodle Right for a New Owner?